-In this tutorial, How do I use tar command the compress and extract files and folder in Linux?
+In this tutorial, How do I use the tar command the compress and extract files and folders in Linux?
 Linux the essential for DevOps Roles.

 The syntax tar command